tyoeer/Chaoshead/docs/index.md

 ## Description

-IF you start your script with a block comment (`--[[`), Chaoshead will display the contents of that block comment in the Script Interface UI when said script is selected.
+If you start your script with a block comment (`--[[`), Chaoshead will display the contents of that block comment in the Script Interface UI when said script is selected.

 ## List of pages: